Considerations for Lobbying and Government Relations During COVID-19

 Be sure to utilize (and support) your coalitions and stakeholders.
 Share relevant information as you receive it, and regularly check in to see what information and plans they can share with you.
 Phone and video calls are a great way to break up social isolation!
 Effective stakeholder engagement is more important than ever during these uncharted times.

-Finally, make sure that all in the chaos you aren’t losing sight of fixed items on the calendar, such as the upcoming April 20th LD2 Filing Deadline or the fact that many legislators are still in the middle of an election year.
+Finally, make sure that in all the chaos you aren’t losing sight of fixed items on the calendar, such as the upcoming April 20th LD2 Filing Deadline or the fact that many legislators are still in the middle of an election year.

 Focus your efforts on what’s currently on the agenda